yonetoussaint/vivid-voyage-fetch-53-83-54-30/README.md

 No direct frontend DB calls — all via typed API

-Keep caching & transactions in sync, prevent race conditions
+Keep caching & transactions in sync; prevent race conditions

 ---

-If you want, I can also draft an ultra-compressed “visual cheat sheet” README that fits all endpoints, types, DB tables, and caching notes into 1 page, optimized for a senior dev to read in 2 minutes.
+If you want, I can also make a version with even more ultra-dev density—including performance diagrams, async flow charts, cache invalidation diagrams, and typed endpoint maps that only hardcore devs could parse at a glance.

-Do you want me to do that too?
+Do you want me to do that next?